eea/eea.rancher.catalog/templates/converters/README.md

 - Create a new service rule in load balancer specifying the application url.
 - Upgrade tomcat service adding in CATALINA_OPTS the properties app.host and config.gdem.url with the url that you specicied in previous step e.g "-Dapp.host=converters.ewxdevel1dub.eionet.europa.eu" and "-Dconfig.gdem.url=http://converters.ewxdevel1dub.eionet.europa.eu"
 - According the workload the need for increasing tomcat instances may arise.
-- For configuring logging and viewing logs to an external application like graylog the file logback.xml should be created in directory /opt/xmlconv and the property "-Dlogback.configurationFile=/opt/xmlconv/logback.xml" should added in CATALINA_OPTS of tomcat service.
+- For configuring logging for converters and viewing logs to an external application like graylog the file logback.xml should be created in directory /opt/xmlconv and the property "-Dlogback.configurationFile=/opt/xmlconv/logback.xml" should added in CATALINA_OPTS of tomcat service.
 An example of the file structure is shown below:
 ~~~
 <configuration>
     <appender name="STDOUT" class="ch.qos.logback.core.ConsoleAppender">